icerpc/icerpc-csharp/examples/slice/Retry/README.md

 dotnet run -- 0
 ```

-In a separate window, start the second instance:
+In a separate terminal, start the second instance:

 ```shell
 cd Server